DPanger13/recipes/README.md

 # Analytics (WIP)
-A Rust multi-platform library for retrieving analytical information from a back-end
+Retrieves analytical information from a back-end